 Jessica Rothe (Theresa ‘Tree’ Gelbman), Israel Broussard (Carter Davis), Ruby Modine (Lori Spengler), Charles Aitken (Dr Gregory Butler), Rachel Matthews (Danielle Bouseman), Rob Mello (Jason Tombs), Laura Clifton (Stephanie Butler), Phi Vu (Ryan Phan), Caleb Spillyards (Tim Bauer), Cariella Smith (Becky Shepherd), Blaine Kern III (Nick Sims), Jason Bayle (David Gelbman)

 Happy Death Day was a reasonable hit for Blumhouse who have cornered the contemporary theatrical horror market with successes such as Paranormal Activity (2007), Insidious (2010), The Purge (2013) and Ouija (2014), all of which have produced sequels, along with a good many others (see below).
 Director Christopher Landon is the son of actor Michael Landon known here for I Was a Teenage Werewolf (1957) and elsewhere as a regular on tv’s Bonanza (1959-73) and Highway to Heaven (1984-9).
-Christopher made his screenwriting debut with Larry Clark’s Another Day in Paradise (1998) and went onto write the likes of the werewolf film Blood and Chocolate (2007) and the teen psycho-thriller Disturbia (2007), followed by Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012) and Viral (2016) for Blumhouse.
-He made his directorial debut with the non-genre anthology Burning Palms (2010), followed by Paranormal Activity: The Marked Ones (2014) and Scouts Guide to the Zombie Apocalypse (2015).
+Christopher made his screenwriting debut with Larry Clark’s Another Day in Paradise (1998) and went onto write the likes of the werewolf film Blood and Chocolate (2007) and the teen psycho-thriller Disturbia (2007), followed by Paranormal Activity 2 (2010), Paranormal Activity 3 (2011), Paranormal Activity 4 (2012), Viral (2016) and Paranormal Activity: Next of Kin (2021) for Blumhouse.
+He made his directorial debut with the non-genre anthology Burning Palms (2010), followed by Paranormal Activity: The Marked Ones (2014), Scouts Guide to the Zombie Apocalypse (2015) and Freaky (2020).

 In the films he has directed, Christopher Landon has a habit of taking potentially good ideas and turning them into anodyne, middle-of-the-road films.
 The most you can say of Happy Death Day is that Landon lets it pass as an inoffensively formulaic effort – albeit, one that seems to have anything that remotely pushes the envelope or that could be construed as interesting trimmed from it in the editing room.
 The film has an interesting central character arc where Jessica Rothe starts as a bitch and proceeds to mellow and start treating people nicer throughout the course of the story (the same one that also played out in the abovementioned Before I Fall).
 Probably the script’s most interesting twist is the scene where she gives up the opportunity to kill serial killer Rob Mello and opts instead to hang herself on the realisation that this ending the timeloop would also mean the death of the guy she likes.